MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-  "error": "Failed to retrieve doctor."
+  "message": "Failed to retrieve doctor."
 }
 ```